-My recipe for "caramelized - onion dip with vegetables," is very apropos for a Memorial Day get together, and the ingredients, such as Greek yogurt and fresh vegetables, are undeniably on the healthy side of living.
+My recipe for "caramelized onion dip" is very apropos for a Memorial Day get together, and the ingredients, such as Greek yoghurt and fresh vegetables, are undeniably on the healthier side of living.

-To caramelize onions, one has to cook them slowly for a long time.
-As they caramelize their natural sugars break up and mix with the onions, giving them that lovely brown color.
-They become sweet and flavorful.
-This dip is not hard to make at all, and it's hands down better than the one bought ready made at the store.
-You can even caramelize the onions ahead of time.
+To caramelise onions, one has to cook them slowly for a long time.
+As they caramelise their natural sugars break up and mix with the onions, giving them a lovely brown colour.
+The onions turn sweet and flavourful.
+This dip is not hard to make at all, and it's hands down better than the ready-made storebought variety.
+You can even caramelise the onions ahead of time.
 You'll be dipping your crunchy vegetables in it and loving the taste!

-- 1 cup Greek yogurt, either total fat or 2%
+1 1/2 cup Greek yoghurt, either 2% or total fat

 - Heat the oil in a large skillet over low to medium heat.
-Cook the onions with the sage and a little salt, stirring often, until they are caramelized, about 30 minutes.
+Add the onions and the sage plus the brown sugar and cook, stirring often.

 - To deglaze the pan, add the balsamic vinegar and scrape up any brown bits stuck to the bottom of the skillet.
 Place the onions in a bowl and let them cool for about 45 minutes.

-- Mix the yogurt with the sour cream, lemon juice, cayenne and garlic powder.
+- Mix the yoghurt with the sour cream, lemon juice, and the cayenne pepper.
 Add it to the onions and stir to combine.